 This afternoon tea isn’t just about scones and herbal beverages.
 It’s about being immersed in a completely cohesive ensemble, from the über-feminine decor to the quirky tableware, from the out-of-this-world pastries to the impossibly photogenic displays.
-Even the washrooms are worth the detour, for heaven’s sake.
+Even the washrooms are worth the detour.

-Although I’m certain afternoon tea at Claridge’s or the Lanesborough’s is really quite enjoyable in a quintessentially English sort of way, I would wholeheartedly recommend going at sketch for a truly unforgettable, distinguished, one-of-a-kind experience for all senses.
+I’m certain afternoon tea at Claridge’s or the Lanesborough’s is really quite enjoyable in a quintessentially English sort of way.
+However I would wholeheartedly recommend going at sketch for a truly unforgettable, distinguished, one-of-a-kind experience for all senses.

 - There is no official dress code for afternoon tea but you definitely want to put your most fashionable dress on.
 Although the staff was oh so kind to me, I was impossibly underdressed with my street-London-friendly-but-not-afternoon-tea-ready denim on denim outfit.

 - sketch has four other rooms, each with a distinctive menu, dress code, atmosphere, and decor.

 - If you want to get the best possible photos of the Gallery, book your afternoon tea right at the opening.
 Be there a tad early while the room is virtually empty; it gets quite full by 1pm.